Strategy to learn French conjugation rules

 French conjugation rules can feel overwhelming at first so it’s important to chunk it down, take it step by step and make sure you get the basics right.
 You’ll keep improving over time as you move on in your learning process.
 If you get stuck trying to reach perfection in one area, your fluency won’t progress.

-The order may vary slightly depending on what you need the language for.
+The order may vary slightly depending on what you need the language for, you mother tongue and what you’ve already studied.

 - Présent de l’indicatif